camilouribebotta/visual-essays/docs/help.md

 The `data-map` directive indicates that a map should be added as a visualization component for the associated text element(s).
 Maps can be further customized with `data-map-layer` directives that define layers or overlays to be applied to the map.
 When a may

 - __data-basemap__:
 - __data-center__:   This attribute defines the center point for the map.
-The center point can be defined as a
+The center point can be defined as a latitude and logi
 - __data-zoom__:
 - __data-hide-labels__:  By default, the labels for any locations plotted on a map (both markers and GeoJSON features) will be displayed.
 This attribute can be used to inhibit this default behavior.
 Note that a user can still open the label by hovering over and/or clicking on the label or GeoJSON defined region.